 - alcohol use disorder

 - Previous adverse reaction to Suboxone

-For individuals who may not be able to receive Suboxone treatment, going cold turkey may be the best alternative option.
-For individuals who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
-It is highly recommended to get admitted to a Alabama opioid detox facility that can provide continuous care and monitoring.
+People who may not be able to receive Suboxone treatment, abstinence may be the only alternative option.
+People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to reach out to a Alabama opioid detox facility that can provide continuous care and monitoring.